Newcastle beach guide

 Dixon Park Beach

 Dixon Park Beach is a great choice for families.
 A beautiful beach with lots of car parking, with the added bonus of a playground, off leash dog area, green space and public barbecues across the road.
+Situated between Merewether Beach and Bar Beach, make a day of it and beach hop from one to another!

 Our tip?
-If you're staying til sunset, pack a picnic or get takeout from nearby suburb, The Junction, and enjoy a picnic on the grassy hill or picnic shelter and watch the sun go down.
+If you're staying until sunset, pack a picnic or get takeout from nearby suburb, The Junction, and enjoy a picnic on the grassy hill or picnic shelter and watch the sun go down.

 Share